-LGBTQIA+ travellers are those who identify as lesbian, gay, bisexual or transgender (a more inclusive LGBT initialism), plus queer or questioning, intersex or asexual individuals, as well as those who identify beyond these commonly used sexuality and gender expressions.
-Specific situations and issues may present themselves to travellers who identify with one or more of these terms when visiting Cambodia.
+LGBTQIA+ travelers are those who identify as lesbian, gay, bisexual or transgender (a more inclusive LGBT initialism), plus queer or questioning, intersex or asexual individuals, as well as those who identify beyond these commonly used sexuality and gender expressions.
+Specific situations and issues may present themselves to travelers who identify with one or more of these terms when visiting Cambodia.

-Social attitudes towards LGBTQIA+ individuals are complex.
+Social attitudes towards LGBTQIA+ individuals in Cambodia are complex.
 Same-sex relationships are legal, but same-sex marriage is not.
-While many Cambodians are ostensibly accepting of identities and sexualities that exist outside the hetero-cis binary, they often view them as something individuals can change at will or that develop due to trauma.
+While many Cambodians are ostensibly accepting of identities and sexualities that exist outside the hetero-cis binary, they often view them as something individuals can change at will, or that develop due to trauma.

 Queer culture in Phnom Penh

-A solid collection of gay and gay-friendly establishments are on offer in Phnom Penh, from thumping nightclub Heart of Darkness to friendly salon-bar hybrid Space.
+A solid collection of gay and gay-friendly establishments are on offer in Phnom Penh, from the thumping nightclub, Heart of Darkness to the friendly salon-bar hybrid, Space.
 People who enjoy drag performances will also be spoiled for choice in the capital.
 While all of these establishments currently cater to gay men, they are generally accepting spaces for all LGBTQIA+ identified people.
 Blue Chillies, in particular, enjoys a warm reputation as an accepting space for all.
-Overall, LGBTQIA+ travellers will find Phnom Penh a welcoming place.
+Overall, LGBTQIA+ travelers will find Phnom Penh a welcoming place.

 Queer culture in Siem Reap